mate71pl/mmrelaynode/README.md

 This project consists of two containers `mmrealynode-app` and `mmrelaynode-device`.

+First copy `docker-compose-sample.yaml` to `docker-compose.yaml` and customize it for your setup.

+To build the containers:

 ```
 git clone https://github.com/mate-dev/mmrelaynode.git
 cd mmrelaynode && git submodule update --init